Halloween is a spooky season that we celebrate on October 31st every year - But we do not want the celebrations to start and end in October!

 If you do not want to be an 'all black and white' magician, orange is your saviour!
 This warm colour brings life to the spooky season with its less intense vibes.

-We have chosen the colours, what next?
+We have chosen the colours; what next?
 Of course, the decoration itself - Let's move to the themes and decor, shall we?

-The eerie haunted ghost mirror concept might be a little frightening and contributes to a more intense look, but it is definitely one of the favourites for people who love to bring more spookiness to their decor.
+The eerie haunted ghost mirror concept might be a little frightening and contributes to a more intense look, but it is one of the favourites for people who love to bring more spookiness to their decor.

 These are the kind of themes that horror films majorly rely on.
 There's something about shadows that conjures up images of mystery and spookiness in all of us.

 The Jack-o'-lantern tradition is given a creative twist with origami lantern lights.
-You may use these lantern lights to decorate your house or even make a centrepiece showcase in your bedroom.
+You may use these lantern lights to decorate your house or make a centrepiece showcase in your bedroom.

 Arachnophobes will be terrified to death by this creepy-crawly craft.
-A mason jar with basic spider, web, and spray paint decorations is all that's required.
+A mason jar with basic spider, web, and spray paint decorations is all required.

 Making a plastic cup lantern is both easy and enjoyable.
 You can construct this cute Halloween lantern with some of the tea lights you have on hand.

-Recreate your favourite Disney ride's décor at home!
+Recreate your favourite Disney ride's decor at home!
 They've been authorized by Jack Skellington and are ideal for folks who love sleek, clear lines in their design.

 One of our favourite things about linen is how long it lasts.
 There's a reason linens have been passed down through the generations: they just look fantastic for years and years.

-There's no need to go out and purchase a bunch of plastic knickknacks to decorate your house for Halloween (unless that's your thing, in which case go ahead and do it).
+There's no need to go out and purchase a bunch of plastic knick knacks to decorate your house for Halloween (unless that's your thing, in which case, go ahead and do it).